 - Serve.
 Pour it into drinking glasses and garnish.

 - Don’t stop stirring.
-Don’t even think about taking your eyes off the pot for a second.
 Doing so will result in thick films which will need to be discarded (which means less eggnog for you.)

 - Temper the eggs.
-If you don’t temper the eggs properly, they’ll either cook in the pot, aka scramble, or begin to separate once your eggnog is done.
+If you don’t temper the eggs properly, they’ll either scramble or begin to separate once your eggnog is done.

 - Use a non-stick pot.
 Avoid stainless steel pots at all costs if you need a fail-proof recipe.
 Use a non-stick pot for a fuss-free eggnog.

 - Use a silicone spatula.
-This kind is best because it’s the only one that truly lets you scrape the bottom and sides of the pot clean to avoid bits of burnt eggnog stuck in the pot.
+This is best to use because it’s the only one that truly lets you scrape the bottom and sides of the pot clean to avoid bits of burnt eggnog stuck in the pot.
 Use one if you have it.

 - You can refrigerate homemade eggnog in an airtight container for up to 3 days.